Advanced search

 Reporting of side effects

-If you get any side effects, talk to your GP, specialist, pharmacist or nurse.
+If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
+You can also report suspected adverse drug reactions (ADRs) to the MHRA through the Yellow Card scheme, via the Yellow Card website www.mhra.gov.uk/yellowcard, the free Yellow Card app available in Apple App Store or Google Play Store.
+Alternatively you can call 0800 731 6789 for free, Monday to Friday between 9am and 5pm.

 By reporting side effects, you can help provide more information on the safety of this medicine.